What does the future of work look like?

 Business intelligence can make companies more competitive by crunching data about their business units to find efficiencies and deploy resources more effectively.
 Collecting and analysing data about the way customers think, and turning this information into key insights, can also help them target customers better.

-One example of effective use of business intelligence tools is in customer analysis.
+One example of an effective use of business intelligence tools is in customer analysis.
 BI can be used to analyse what consumers want and come up with ways to satisfy these expectations, guiding business strategy in a much more informed way.
 This, in turn, means companies can focus on innovation rather than trying to work out what their customers want, offering a much better informed and on-target plan.

 What are the consequences of a changing workplace?